BlueSky's Response to COVID-19:

 Therefore, following guidelines from the CDC and Kenya’s Ministry of Health, the ELT has determined it is in the best interest of our staff and clients to suspend in-person program operations until the Coronavirus outbreak in Kenya is past.
 This includes all client-facing programs in Climb BlueSky, BlueSky Team Building, and BlueSky Community.
-Currently, our operations are paused until May 31st, however, we will continually evaluate the situation and adjust as necessary.
-Camp BlueSky's June and July camp programs are canceled, but our team is working hard to pivot and create fun, online camp content for our hundreds of camp families this summer!
+Currently, our operations are paused and we are working on our re-opening plan.
+Our team has recently started testing a virtual team building program and they are working hard to prepare the gym for when we are able to re-open.
+Camp BlueSky's summer camp programs were canceled, but our team worked hard to pivot and create a fun, online camp experience for hundreds of camp families!

 What is being done to protect staff?
 Are you evacuating your U.S. staff?

 See the above operational closures to learn how we are enabling our staff to limit social interactions and risk of transmission.
 Staff have been asked to stay home as much as possible, following all the health guidelines, and stock up on essentials as they are able.